DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 * I copy the Krita logo to the Krita directory:

-> NOTE: I downloaded the Krita logo from the Internet.
+> NOTE: I downloaded the Krita PNG logo from the Internet.

-* From the Krita directory, I make the AppImage executable:
+* From the Krita directory, I make the AppImage executable, for example:

 ```bash